 Comparison Summary

-Supported features is not the only thing that matters when picking the right system.
-Thus, before we dive into the functionality of each systems, this is how I’d score them on design, ease of use, pricing, and customer service.
+Supported features are not the only thing that matters when picking the right salon software platform.
+This is how we score each competitor on design, ease of use, pricing, and customer service.

 Ease of use